+"Community Revitalization Strategy" definitions.

-"Community Revitalization Effort" definitions The following lettered definitions are associated ONLY with Community Revitalization Effort in Scoring Section XIV C 2)b) of the QAP.
+The following lettered definitions are associated ONLY with Community Revitalization Strategy in Scoring Section XIV C 2)b) of the QAP.

-- a) "Community Revitalization Effort" shall mean a deliberate, concerted, and locally approved plan or documented interconnected series of local approvals and events intended to improve and enhance specific aspects of a Community (defined below).
-Please note: A locally approved plan is the preferred documentation, but because formalized plans are beyond the capabilities of all municipalities in the state, well-documented efforts taking place outside of formalized plans will also be considered. - b) "Community" shall mean the Project area for a Community Revitalization Effort.
+- a) "Community Revitalization Strategy" shall mean a deliberate, concerted, and locally approved plan or documented interconnected series of local efforts with local stakeholder support intended to improve and enhance specific aspects of a Community (defined below).
+Please note: A locally approved plan is but one method of documentation, but and because formalized plans are beyond the capabilities of all municipalities in the state, well-documented efforts taking place outside of formalized plans are equally acceptable for this purpose. - b) "Community" shall mean the Project area for a Community Revitalization Strategy.
 An area of a pre-designated size that is larger than a parcel, PUD, or subdivision, but small enough that one municipality or county (or a small conglomerate of municipalities or counties) can have jurisdiction over it.
-A Community can also align with an existing Community Development Block Grant (CDBG) Target Area, Neighborhood Strategy Area (NSA), or Community Revitalization Strategy Area (CRSA). - c) "Affordable Housing" For the purposes of Community Revitalization Effort Section XIV C2)b) only, the term "Affordable Housing" is defined by one of the following criteria: - Rent restricted rental units (legally restricted via use of programs such as Low-Income Housing Tax Credits, HOME, Housing Trust Funds, etc) where rent is restricted to levels affordable to households earning under 30%, 50%, 60%, or 80% of the Area Median Income; - Rent subsidized rental units (examples of rental subsidies are Project Based Rental Assistance, Project Based Vouchers, Housing Choice Vouchers, Section 811, and Rental Housing Support Program); - Affordable homeownership programs, including the use of subsidized mortgage credit certificates, mortgage revenue bonds, or down payment assistance that are limited to households earning less than 120% of Area Median Income.
+A Community can also align with an existing Community Development Block Grant (CDBG) Target Area, Neighborhood Strategy Area (NSA), or Community Revitalization Strategy Area (CRSA). - c) "Affordable Housing" For the purposes of Community Revitalization Strategy Section XIV C2)b) only, the term "Affordable Housing" is defined by one of the following criteria: - Rent restricted rental units (legally restricted via use of programs such as Low-Income Housing Tax Credits, HOME, Illinois Affordable Housing Trust Funds, etc.) where rent is restricted to levels affordable to households earning under 30%, 50%, 60%, or 80% of the Area Median Income;

+- Rent subsidized rental units (examples of rental subsidies are Project Based Rental Assistance, Project Based Vouchers, Housing Choice Vouchers, Section 811, and Rental Housing Support Program); - Affordable homeownership programs, including the use of subsidized mortgage credit certificates, mortgage revenue bonds, or down payment assistance that are limited to households earning less than 120% of Area Median Income.